wcko87/beatoraja-english-guide/index.md

 ### [Link to the Guide](https://github.com/wcko87/beatoraja-english-guide/wiki)

 ## Useful Information about BMS in general:
-Also useful if you are using Lunatic Rave 2 (LR2)
+Also useful if you are using Lunatic Rave 2 (LR2) or other BMS players.

 ### [What is BMS?](https://github.com/wcko87/beatoraja-english-guide/wiki/BMS-Overview)
 - Information about BMS, the community, and events.